“She was very helpful, and clear even though there was many demands. Very clear and always got back to emails.”

 Hello and welcome to my personal website.

 My name is Bernadette "bird" Bowen.
 My background is in Sociology, and my masters is in Communication.
-Most recently, I publish poetry and earned a PhD in Media and Communication.
-During May 2021, I also obtained my BGSU Women, Gender, Sexualities Studies certificate.
+Most recently, I publish poetry, earned a PhD in Media and Communication, and a BGSU Women, Gender, Sexualities Studies certificate.

 My interests intersect the broad fields of critical and feminist theories, with an eye towards the ideological struggle between institutions, gender, and media ecology.